 All articles and clauses referred to in this Agreement shall apply equally to both male and female employees.
-(Amended March 1, 2004)
+When the masculine, singular or plural is used in this agreement, it shall be considered as if the feminine or masculine in the singular or plural has been used.